deftseo/proxymonitor/README.md

     node proxyexport.js

 Currently returns list of fresh proxies in the UK (plus Crown dependencies) and Ireland.
+The minimum requirement is 4 consecutive passes.